 $230 per team if registered after October 1, 2018 or $125 for singles.

 Now is the time to put in for the limited entry upland permits, go to the UDWR website for more information.
-Thanks to those who helped with Outdoor Adventure Days and recent guzzler installs!
-We will be participating in another youth/family Utah Youth Waterfowl Fair and Outdoor Festival on Sept.
-9, at the Farmington Bay WMA (http://www.utahwaterfowlfair.com/).
+Join us for the annual Parker Mountain sage grouse count on July.
+Also, we are excited to continue participating in the youth/family Utah Youth Waterfowl Fair and Outdoor Festival on Sept.
+8, at the Farmington Bay WMA (http://www.utahwaterfowlfair.com/).
 This is a great youth event for you to attend, or contact Alan at email@example.com if you can volunteer to help.

 Enjoy the rest of Summer!